 Recognize that the future economic, social, cultural, and environment of Petaluma is intertwined with the river.

+Allow River Dependent Industrial uses to continue in a responsible manner.

 Maintain and expand setbacks from the river to enhance its natural function and provide wildlife corridors.

 Enhance the interface between the river and the built environment with urban design.